MAPS$^2$: Multi-Robot Autonomous Motion Planning under Signal Temporal Logic Specifications: Main Results

-In lines \ref{line:forall1}-\ref{line:endforall1}, the algorithm updates the satisfaction variable of all paths in the STL formula that impose restrictions on agent $i$'s states.
+In lines \ref{line:forall1}-\ref{line:endforall1}, the algorithm updates the satisfaction variable of all paths in the STL formula that impose restrictions on robot $i$'s states.
 The algorithm goes bottom-up, starting from the \textbf{leaf} node to the \textbf{root} node.
-First, it determines if $z_{opt}^i$ is the desired minimum in line \ref{line:desiredminimum}, and in lines \ref{line:leaf}-\ref{line:root}, the algorithm updates the satisfaction variable of all nodes in the path $\bar{\varphi}$ through the function \texttt{SatisfactionVariable()}.
+First, it determines if $z_{opt}^i$ is the desired minimum (i.e., $F^i(\mathbf{x}_{opt}^i)\leq0$) in line \ref{line:desiredminimum}, and in lines \ref{line:leaf}-\ref{line:root}, the algorithm updates the satisfaction variable of all nodes in the path $\bar{\varphi}$ through the function \texttt{SatisfactionVariable()}.
 If $z_{\text{opt}}^i$ is not the desired minimum, then all the satisfaction variables of the path $\bar{\varphi}$ are reset to $-1$ in line \ref{line:reset}.
 This could result from conflicting predicates at the same time instance.

-\subsubsection{\texttt{SatisfactionVariable}}
+\subsubsection{\texttt{SatisfactionVariable}:}

-\begin{function} \SetKwFunction{SV}{SatisfactionVariable} \KwIn{$\bar{\varphi},\ z^i_{\text{opt}}=\{t^0,\mathbf{x}^i\}$} \KwOut{$\tau,t^\star$} \uCase{$\mathcal{F}_I$}{ $\tau(\mathcal{F}_I)=+1$\; $t^\star=t^0$\; {\Return $\tau,t^\star$}\;} \uCase{$\mathcal{G}_I$} {\uIf{$\mathrm{\mathbf{robust}}$($\mathcal{G}_I$)$\ \geq 0$}{$\tau(\mathcal{G}_I)=+1$\; }{\Return $\tau,t^\star$}} \uCase{$\land$} {$\tau(\land)=+1$\; \Return $\tau,t^\star$} \end{function}
+\begin{function} \SetKwFunction{SV}{SatisfactionVariable} \KwIn{$\textbf{node},\ z^i_{\text{opt}}=\{t^0,\mathbf{x}^i\}$} \KwOut{$\tau,t^\star$} \uCase{$(\textbf{node}=\mathcal{F}_I)$}{ $\tau(\mathcal{F}_I)=+1$\; $t^\star=t^0$\; {\Return $\tau,t^\star$}\;} \uCase{$(\textbf{node}=\mathcal{G}_I)$} {\uIf{$\mathrm{\mathbf{robust}}$($\mathcal{G}_I$)$\ \geq 0$}{$\tau(\mathcal{G}_I)=+1$\; }{\Return $\tau,t^\star$}} \uCase{$(\textbf{node}=\land)$} {$\tau(\land)=+1$\; \Return $\tau,t^\star$} \end{function}

 This function, presented in Function \ref{tro:func:satisfactionvariable}, updates the \emph{satisfaction variable tree}, $\tau$.
 The aforementioned procedure decides if the satisfaction variable corresponding to each node listed is $+1$ (satisfied) or $-1$ (not yet satisfied).
+The discussion of handling disjunction operators is deferred to Section \ref{subsec:disjunctions}, as they are handled differently.
 Considering the premise that the predicate is true, as indicated in line \ref{line:desiredminimum} of Function \ref{tro:alg:GradientDescent}, we evaluate the satisfaction variable as follows: